mikeerickson/gulp-phpunit/README.md

 ## Changelog

+- 0.8.0 Bug Fixes and New Features

+    - Fixed issue with gulp.src not correctly using supplied phpunit.xml file
+    - Added stdout datastream for live logging of phpunit's progress.
+    - Updated internal gulp dependencies (getting ready for gulp 4 support)

 - 0.7.0 Added Plugin Resources
     - Added new icons for pass and fail which can be used by notify plugin (see example below for usage) /assets/test-pass.png